How to Make It Through Winter When You Suffer From Seasonal Depression

-If you suffer from seasonal affective disorder—or if the darker, colder months just get you down—there are many ways to brighten your mood.
+Whether you've got seasonal affective disorder or the darker, colder months simply get you down, try these science-backed ways to brighten your spirits.

 A lot of us go into hibernation mode every time the cold comes around, socializing less and feeling like we only have enough energy for binge-watching TV shows.
 But for the 15 per cent of Canadians who suffer from seasonal affective disorder (SAD)—depression that occurs every year, most often in the darker months—it goes beyond that.
 They oversleep, overeat, and feel guilty, irritable and hopeless.
 The symptoms usually come on in the fall, peak in late January, and go away in the spring.

 About three per cent of Canadians acquire a more severe form of SAD, which can have a devastating impact.
 But while the condition is now widely known, we still don’t know exactly what causes it.
 The prevailing theory is that long winter nights throw off your circadian rhythm—the internal clock that regulates when you feel sleepy and when you’re alert.
 “As the days get very short, some people have difficulty adapting to that change, and the body’s rhythm is thrown out of sync,” says Robert Levitan, a psychiatrist at the Centre for Addiction and Mental Health and professor of psychiatry at the University of Toronto.
 That would explain why people who live closer to the equator, where the days are the same length year-round, are much less likely to acquire SAD; only one per cent of people living in Florida have it, for instance.